find your perfect postgrad program

 Undergraduate study teaches, postgraduate study helps you to learn.
 The difference is illuminating.
 Working towards postgraduate qualifications provides a deeper understanding of your subject, highly portable skills and an international network of professional contacts.
 And it's not always the most obvious programmes that offer the best route.

-University-based postgraduate programmes
+University-based postgraduate programs

 Jason Palmer is from the US and took bachelor degrees in physics and maths at the University of Florida.
 He is now pursuing a PhD in Physical Chemistry at Imperial College, London and is considering doing postdoctoral research in Spain: 'I was working in California when a colleague suggested the PhD.
 It's had its ups and downs, but I'm very pleased I did it.
 Not only have I been able to contribute to the body of knowledge of my research area, but I've got a lot of useful additions to my CV.'

-Taught postgraduate programmes frequently provide in-depth knowledge for specialist disciplines.
+Taught postgraduate programs frequently provide in-depth knowledge for specialist disciplines.
 The MSc in World Animal Production from the University of Wales, Bangor, for example, is aimed at those with careers in raising livestock, and studies both temperate and tropical animal production systems.
 The MSc in Industrial Rocks and Minerals from the Camborne School of Mines is particularly popular with overseas students, all of whom have returned to conduct geological surveys in their own country.
 Many such university programmes arise out of non-academic needs and link directly with specialist careers.

 Practical specialist skills